 Eleven Experience also owns the building next door, called Sopris House.
 Built in 1882 and operated for a spell by Slovenian immigrants as a saloon, it is now a four-bedroom inn.

 Located a 35-minute drive from Crested Butte, Taylor River Lodge is also an Eleven Experience property.
 There we found the service to be just as good and the ambiance equally warm and welcoming.
-A high-end fishing camp set on an eight-acre estate, it has six one-bedroom log cabins, each of which is named after a famous trout fly (Parachute Adams and Golden Stone to cite but two) and two larger homes (dubbed Green Drake and Royal Wulff) with kitchens and fireplaces.
+A high-end fishing camp set on an 8-acre estate, it has six one-bedroom log cabins, each of which is named after a famous trout fly (Parachute Adams and Golden Stone to cite but two) and two larger homes (dubbed Green Drake and Royal Wulff) with kitchens and fireplaces.
 The cabins have neither phones nor TVs, but the internet connection is strong, and the Marshall Stanmore speakers made to look like vintage amplifiers allowed us to access our Pandora playlist and enjoy our favorite tunes.
 Except, of course, when we were content just to listen to the rushing waters of the Taylor River below.

 We were assigned to Pale Morning Dun, which possessed the feel of an old yet elegant trapper’s shack, with a queen-size bed, a fluffy down comforter and a headboard upholstered with a kilim rug.
 The wrought-iron door handles were forged in the shape of fish tails by an area blacksmith, and we used the lanterns the lodge provided when we walked to and from dinner at night.
 The bath was small, but the steam shower more than made up for that slight deficiency.
 On the porch facing the river were a pair of rocking chairs and several hooks, from which we hung our waders and fishing vests to dry.